spwhite1337/sports-bettors/README.md

 - `cd sports-bettors`
 - `pip install -e .`
 - On Windows: `conda install libpython m2w64-toolchain -c msys2`
-    - This install a C++ compiler (This requires conda, see pystan docs for more info)
+    - This installs a C++ compiler (This requires conda, see pystan docs for more info)

 ## Get Data